 Proposal Proposal 1: Election of Directors Votes Required The plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I Directors.
-Effect of Votes Withheld / Abstentions and Broker Non-Votes Votes withheld and broker non-votes will have no effect on this proposal.
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
+Abstentions and Broker Non-Votes Votes withheld and broker non-votes will have no effect on this proposal.
 Proposal 2 : Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of a majority of the votes cast.
 Abstentions will have no effect on this proposal.
 Brokers have discretion to vote on this proposal.
-Proposal 3 : Approval of our Employee Stock Purchase Plans The affirmative vote of a majority of the votes cast.
-Abstentions and broker non-votes will have no effect on this proposal.